docker-hy/docker-hy.github.io/part3.md

     $ docker history --no-trunc ubuntu:16.04

-Matches with the directives specified in the `Dockerfile`.
+matches with the directives specified in the `Dockerfile`.
 We could also build the image ourselves if we really wanted - there is nothing special in the "official" image and the build process is, as we saw, truly open.

 # Optimizing the Dockerfile

-Lets go back to part 1 and remember the minor problem of our container build process creates many layers resulting in increased image size.
+Lets go back to part 1 and remember the minor problem that our container build process creates many layers resulting in increased image size.

 ```
 FROM ubuntu:16.04